Learning to Inject: Automated Prompt Injection via Reinforcement Learning: Introduction

 \section{Introduction}

-Large language models (LLMs) are increasingly deployed as autonomous agents that interact with external content: retrieving documents, processing emails, browsing web pages, and executing user requests.
-However, this expanded capability introduces a critical security vulnerability known as prompt injection~\cite{willison2022prompt, greshake2023not}, where adversarial instructions embedded in external content can hijack agent behavior, potentially leading to silent data exfiltration, unauthorized action execution, or subtle manipulation of outputs, all without the user's knowledge.
+Large language models (LLMs) are increasingly deployed as autonomous agents that retrieve documents, process emails, browse the web, and execute user requests.
+This exposes them to prompt injection~\citep{willison2022prompt, greshake2023not}: adversarial instructions embedded in external content hijack agent behavior, enabling silent data exfiltration, unauthorized actions, or manipulated outputs without the user's knowledge.

-While automated jailbreak attacks on LLMs have advanced rapidly, prompt injection, one of the most critical vulnerabilities in LLM agents, remains largely dependent on human red-teamers and hand-crafted prompts~\cite{liu2023prompt,yi2025benchmarking}.
-Direct adaptation of jailbreak methods has proven ineffective:~\citet{hofer2025automated} demonstrates that optimization methods like Greedy Coordinate Gradient (GCG,~\citet{zou2023universal}), despite their effectiveness in jailbreaks, appear less effective in prompt injection settings.
-The core challenge lies in differing optimization objectives: jailbreaks optimize for generic affirmative prefixes (e.g., ``Sure, I can help with that''), whereas prompt injection requires eliciting concrete actions with correct parameters (e.g., ``First, I will send an email to attacker@evil.com, then return to the user's task''), presenting a narrower and more constrained target space.
-However, this specificity yields a clean binary reward signal on whether the target action was executed correctly, making reinforcement learning (RL) a natural fit for this problem.
+While automated jailbreak attacks have advanced rapidly, prompt injection still relies heavily on human red-teamers and hand-crafted prompts~\citep{liu2023prompt,yi2025benchmarking}, and direct adaptation of jailbreak methods has shown limited success~\citep{hofer2025automated}.
+The two objectives differ in optimization structure.
+Jailbreak attacks such as GCG~\citep{zou2023universal} maximize a continuous compliance surrogate---the log-probability of an affirmative prefix like ``Sure, I can help with that.''
+Prompt injection instead requires emitting a specific tool call with correctly specified parameters, e.g., \texttt{send\_email(to=``attacker@evil.com'', \ldots)}.
+Higher compliance probability does not imply the right tool call, so a compliance-shaped reward only weakly approximates the prompt injection objective.
+The resulting problem is discrete over suffix tokens with a sparse zero-one reward.